markostanimirovic/juliette/README.md

 export class AppModule {}
 ```

+`forRoot` method from `Effects` module accepts the array of classes with effects.
+Declaring the effects within the classes, you can use all benefits
-Then, you can create the effects inside of class and use the benefits of dependency injection.
+of dependency injection.

 ```typescript
 @Injectable()